Must a divorcing husband and wife share the deficiency from a foreclosure sale of the marital residence in Virginia?

 Upon examination of the parties’ testimonies, the Court found that both husband and wife spent beyond their means, jointly and separately, throughout the marriage.
 The divorce judge found that the standard of living established during the marriage was beyond the parties’ economic means.
 The wife was employed as a social worker in her brother’s business supporting disabled individuals, and in that position, she earned only about $48,000 per year when the parties separated.
 Following the marriage, the wife has incurred $60,000 in unsecured debt, and the husband has a debt of approximately $25,000, making them both candidates for filing for bankruptcy.
 The court noted that bankruptcy appeared to be a consideration for both parties.

 The Court in Austin v.
 Austin also ruled on the issue of spousal support, finding that the wife owed the husband monthly support.
 Although the each of the parties alleged that the other had committed adultery, the claims were not proved.
 The Virginia Circuit Court judge, however, ordered support for the husband because he lived on income from his disability without any earning potential, while the wife had a college education, earned a decent living wage, and was in good physical condition.
 Moreover, because of both parties’ excessive spending, the Court, after considering the equities established in Virginia Code §20-107.1 (E) determined an appropriate budget and found the wife had the ability to pay support for her husband.

-You should consult with your Virginia bankruptcy or divorce lawyer concerning whether your equitable distribution rights can be discharged in bankruptcy.
+You should consult with your Virginia bankruptcy and divorce lawyer concerning whether a mortgage deficiency should be divided between the parties.